Andrew Miller receives NSF grant to study caregiving for young cancer patients

 June 25, 2019

 Andrew Miller, Ph.D., assistant professor of human-computer interaction (HCI) in the Department of Human-Centered Computing has received a two-year NSF CRII Smart and Connected Health Award of $174,791.
-He is principal investigator on the project entitled “Parent-2-Parent: Supporting Dyadic Caregiving in the Hospital” and will be collaborating with Dr. Emily Mueller of Riley Children’s Hospital, Pediatric Hematology/Oncology department.
+He is principal investigator on the project entitled “Parent-2-Parent: Supporting Dyadic Caregiving in the Hospital” and will be collaborating with Dr. Emily Mueller of Riley Hospital for Children, Pediatric Hematology/Oncology department.

 In this study, Miller will identify and demonstrate how social technologies can help parents to more effectively communicate and coordinate with each other during the hospitalization of their child.
 Miller will study these issues with families facing pediatric cancer, the leading cause of disease-related deaths in youth.